hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 for the use of each capability is given.

 ```
-# Allow creating tokens under "nomad-cluster" role.
-The role name should be
+# Allow creating tokens under "nomad-cluster" token role.
+The token role name
-# updated if "nomad-cluster" is not used.
+# should be updated if "nomad-cluster" is not used.
 path "auth/token/create/nomad-cluster" {
   capabilities = ["update"]
 }

-# Allow looking up "nomad-cluster" role.
-The role name should be updated if
+# Allow looking up "nomad-cluster" token role.
+The token role name should be
-# "nomad-cluster" is not used.
+# updated if "nomad-cluster" is not used.
 path "auth/token/roles/nomad-cluster" {
   capabilities = ["read"]
 }